SummaiyaBegum/SummaiyaBegum/README.md

 - Calculating GC content
 - Identifying introns and exons
 - Finding restriction enzyme sites
-- Working with small datasets in Excel and saving them as CSV files
+- Working with small datasets

 Each folder in this profile contains exercises **studied and practiced**, along with the code, data, and short explanations.
 These exercises are not my own creations — they are based on **learning materials from sources such as:**
 - [Python for Biologists](https://userpages.fu-berlin.de/digga/p4b.pdf) by Dr. Martin Jones
-- NCBI Bioinformatics Training Resources
-- Open-access genomics and microbiome tutorials

 ---